vitessio/website/content/en/docs/reference/features/two-phase-commit.md

 The following errors are not expected to happen.
 If they do, it means that 2PC transactions have failed to commit atomically:

 * **InternalErrors.TwopcCommit**: This is a counter that shows the number of times a prepared transaction failed to fulfil a commit request.
-* **InternalErrors.TwopcResurrection**: This counter is incremented if a new master failed to resurrect a previously prepared (and unresolved) transaction.
+* **InternalErrors.TwopcResurrection**: This counter is incremented if a new primary failed to resurrect a previously prepared (and unresolved) transaction.

 ## Alertable failures